PubMed Scraper avatar

 How current is the data?

-PubMed is updated daily with new citations.
-This actor retrieves data directly from NCBI, so results reflect the current state of the database.
+PubMed is updated daily.
+This actor queries NCBI directly, so results reflect the current state of the database.

 Is there a rate limit?